tkilla77/ksr_tictactoe/readme.md

 The loads static client-side resources (HTML, CSS, Javascript) from the server.
 The Javascript then uses asynchronous `fetch`to connect to the JSON endpoints defined by the server, in order to join a game, to view it's state, and to take turns in setting pieces.

-The server-side state of a game can change without a user event, for example, because the other player set a piece.
+The server-side state of a game can change without a user event, e.g. because the other player set a piece.
 In order to update the client's view of the game, it continuously polls the server for the current game state using the `/view` endpoint.

 ### Server